buckthorn pinke : january ’23

 contributor: Tilke Elkins

-Tilke Elkins is a bi-coastal artist, writer, educator and curator focused on site-specific/site-responsive painting and social practice art.
+Tilke Elkins is an artist, writer, educator and curator focused on site-specific/site-responsive painting art.
 Tilke has worked with mineral and botanical pigments since 2007, and is the founding director of Wild Pigment Project.
 Established in 2019, Wild Pigment Project has been instrumental in bringing together the global pigment community by providing an ever-growing directory of international artists and educators, and facilitating networking and collaborations worldwide.
-Tilke teaches regular workshops about material ecology and reciprocal relationship with land, land histories and wild pigments and has lectured, led discussions, and taught workshops at the University of Oregon, Pacific Northwest College of Art, Portland Community College, Lewis and Clark College, and the Institute of American Indian Arts.
+Tilke teaches regular workshops and has lectured, led discussions, and taught workshops at the University of Oregon, Pacific Northwest College of Art, Portland Community College, Lewis and Clark College.
 She offers online and in-person courses, mentorships, and private consultation to support artists and organizations seeking to integrate wild pigments into studio practice and programming. www.tilkeelkins.com